ASK

 This ad show how the opening doors cut food by using the mechanics of an elevator to demonstrate Victorinox's sharpness.

-Images used in this campaign were photographed by me using a macro lens and studio lighting to convey confidence and precision.
+I art directed and photographed every image, using a macro lens and controlled lighting to convey confidence and precision.